Ra-Ni/CARP/README.md

 The [shunting](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) algorithm, although not necessarily a tool, was very useful throughout the project as it was used to convert regular expressions into their posix notation during the construction of the finite automata.

+### UCalgary

+[Ucalgary's](https://smlweb.cpsc.ucalgary.ca/) grammar tool was used to verify that the generated grammar in `grammar.conf` fulfilled LL1 conditions.

+### AtoCC

+The [AtoCC](http://www.atocc.de/cgi-bin/atocc/site.cgi?lang=de&site=main) software was used to test and validate that the grammar defined in `grammar.conf` was outputting the proper results.

 ## Contributors